 |Secondary Dual Control||1hr 35mins|

-After the crash the Canberra Times reported that Ewen was a “qualified pilot, a strong man, and of sober habits”.
-(Canberra Times, 13 May 1927, p2) Presumably, in little over a year at Point Cook, he had managed to build up his flying hours, qualify as a pilot, and be considered worthy of participating in the first RAAF mass ‘fly past’ at a major ceremony.
+After the crash the Canberra Times reported Ewen was a “qualified pilot, a strong man, and of sober habits”.
+(Canberra Times, 13 May 1927, p2) In little over a year at Point Cook, he had managed to build up his flying hours, qualify as a pilot, and be considered worthy of participating in the first RAAF mass ‘fly past’ at a major ceremony.

 Ewen was flying a Scout Experimenter (S.E.5A A2-24), an old WW1 fighter plane, flown to Canberra from Point Cook for the celebrations.
 Known in later years as the ‘Spitfire’ of WW1, it was one of the planes surplus to Britain’s needs after the Great War and along with 127 other aircraft, it formed part of the Imperial Gift in 1919.[vi]
 These British planes were the foundation of the new RAAF.

 According to some pilots S.E.5A’s were one of the easiest planes to fly.
 They were also quick, had good manoeuvrability and were effective fighters.
 Landing however could be difficult.[vii]